crutchcorn/ReikazeRamblesRedux/content/reikaze/posts/why-i-love-999-nine-hours-nine-persons-nine-doors-so-1688146811/index.md

 ![](./1313401718006746180.png)

 That being said, it’s not just how the story handles the plot, the plot itself is pretty well written as well.
-The characters are interesting and engaging because they are fleshed out and developed, the word choice used in the descriptions and conversations are entertaining, being funny and witty when it wants to (**RESPECT THE FUNYARINPA!) **while being serious and interesting when it needs to, and the intricate and engaging SciFi elements... just wow.
-With the concepts of All-ICE, Morphigenic Fields, and more, the SciFi in* 999* is one of the best handled, and the way they make it integral to the plot along with the human story of the premise is done really well here, enabling them to create the extremely strong narrative that the game creates.. and a strong narrative it is.
+The characters are interesting and engaging because they are fleshed out and developed, the word choice used in the descriptions and conversations are entertaining, being funny and witty when it wants to (**RESPECT THE FUNYARINPA!**) while being serious and interesting when it needs to, and the intricate and engaging SciFi elements... just wow.
+With the concepts of All-ICE, Morphigenic Fields, and more, the SciFi in *999* is one of the best handled, and the way they make it integral to the plot along with the human story of the premise is done really well here, enabling them to create the extremely strong narrative that the game creates.. and a strong narrative it is.
 Really, I have nothing but praise for the story, and everything about it is pretty much damn near perfect... so great.

 ***

+# Gameplay

 ![](./1313401718069378628.png) ![](./1313401718108892484.jpg)